Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Pour l'usinage de l'aluminium, chip evacuation is usually one of the most important factors.
 Aluminum often creates larger chips, so chips must leave the cutting zone smoothly to avoid recutting and unstable cutting.

-UN 4 flûte ou 6 flute tool can still be used in some controlled conditions.
-Cependant, for most general aluminum cutting jobs, un 2 flute cutter is usually the more practical option.
+UN 4 flûte ou 6 flute tool can still cut aluminum in some controlled finishing conditions.
+Cependant, for most general aluminum slotting, ébauche, and pocket milling jobs, un 2 flute cutter is usually the more practical option because it clears chips more easily.
 If your process also involves light plunge entry, vous pouvez lire notre peux-tu plonger avec un 2 fraise à cannelure guide.

 Best Flute Count for Steel and Stainless Steel